-The Hakone Open Air Museum, which opened in 1969 as the first open-air museum in Japan and celebrated its 50th anniversary last year.
-In the 70,000-square-meter garden overlooking the mountains of Hakone, 120 masterpieces of modern and contemporary sculptors are on permanent display.
+Opened in 1969 as the first open-air museum in Japan, the Open-Air Museum celebrated its 50th anniversary last year.
+In the 70,000-square-meter garden overlooking the mountains of Hakone, 120 masterpieces by modern and contemporary sculptors are on permanent display.

-Above all, this time, I focused on "experience-based art works" that children can enjoy.
+Among them, this time, I tried to pay attention to "experience-based art works" that children can enjoy.

-"Curve Space + Diamond Structure" with several transparent capsules connected.
-It looks like a myriad of soap bubbles soaring in the fluffy sky.
-While playing in the capsule that has the fun of the maze, you can discover the fun of the form created by nature.
+"Soap bubble castle" made by connecting several transparent capsules.
+It looks like countless soap bubbles floating in the sky.
+While playing in a capsule with the fun of a maze, you can discover the fun of forms created by nature.

 * Target is elementary school students and younger.

-This is "Woods of Net".
-Inside the wooden dome, which is a stack of large-section laminated lumber, a huge hammock structure is incorporated, in which a number of colorful hand-knitted nets are joined together.
+This is "Net Forest".
+Inside the wooden dome, which is made by stacking large-section laminated lumber, a huge hammock structure is built in, which is made up of a number of colorful hand-woven nets connected together.

-This is the inside of the tower "Symphony Sculpture Calling Happiness" with a height of 18m and an inner diameter of 8m.
-Stained glass made from pieces of thick glass with a thickness of 2 to 3 cm split by hand with a mallet is fitted into the whole, creating a fantastic world by receiving light from the outside.
-You can climb up to the top using the spiral staircase, which can be enjoyed by children and adults alike.
+This is the inside of the "Symphony Sculpture Calling for Happiness" tower with a height of 18m and an inner diameter of 8m.
+Stained glass made from fragments of 2 to 3 cm thick glass broken by hand with a mallet is inlaid throughout, creating a fantastical world that receives light from the outside.
+You can climb to the top using the spiral staircase, and it can be enjoyed by children and adults alike.

-Outdoors, there is a footbath that flows directly from the source using the hot springs that spring from the museum grounds.
-If you get tired of the art experience, everyone has a rest.
+Outdoors, there is a free-flowing footbath that uses the hot springs that flow from the museum grounds.
+If you get tired of the art experience, take a break together.
 Please fully enjoy the natural scenery of Hakone.

 《The Hakone Open-Air Museum》